ACE answers some of your frequently asked questions

-A - ACE pursued implementing the Bay Area’s Clipper program two years ago.
+A - ACE pursued implementing the Bay Area’s Clipper program several years ago.
 At that time, the Metropolitan Transportation Commission (MTC) had funding available for Clipper implementation.
 However, when ACE requested funding for Clipper, MTC replied that while ACE is eligible to participate in Clipper, funding would not be available until the second generation of Clipper is ready for deployment which would likely be at some point after 2020.
 ACE then began to assemble funding for a new system independent of Clipper that will better meet the needs voiced by passengers from the eTicketing Working Group.
 Development of the new system is currently underway.

 Q – What’s going on with the recent delays?

 A - The greatest reason for delays are typically beyond the control of ACE.
 They are as follows: